Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Equivariance and Symmetry Breaking

-\paragraph{Equivariance:} A map $f : \mathcal X \rightarrow \mathcal Y$ is equivariant with respect to a group $G$ if:
+\paragraph{Equivariance} A map $f : \mathcal X \rightarrow \mathcal Y$ is equivariant with respect to a group $G$ if:

 If an input $x$ is invariant (i.e., self-similar) under a subset of the group actions (i.e., $g_x \cdot x = x$ for all $g_x \in G_x$, with $G_x \subseteq G$), then equivariance implies that output $y$ is also invariant (i.e., $g_x \cdot y = y$).
-However, this would leave no room for symmetry-breaking.
+However, this preservation of symmetry inherently prevents a model from expressing symmetry-breaking behavior.
+To capture bifurcations and transitions into asymmetric states, equivariant models must be adapted to allow for symmetry-breaking solutions, which means the traditional equivariance condition in Eq.~\eqref{eq:equiv} cannot hold for individual outputs after the bifurcation.

 If there is symmetry-breaking in an equivariant system, there are multiple coexisting solutions for the same input.
 Meaning, if $y$ is a solution, then so are all $g_x \cdot y$, $\forall g_x \in G_x$ (i.e., the orbit of $y$ under $G_x$).

-The equivariance in Equation \eqref{eq:equiv} then still holds for the set of solutions $\{ g_x \cdot y | g_x \in G_x\}$.
-This is similar to the definition of `relaxed equivariance' by Kaba et al. \cite{kaba2023symmetry}.
+The equivariance in Eq.~\eqref{eq:equiv} then still holds for the set of solutions $\{ g_x \cdot y | g_x \in G_x\}$.
+This is similar to the definition of ``relaxed equivariance'' by Kaba et al. \cite{kaba2023equivariance,kaba2023symmetry} in that both account for input symmetries via stabilizer subgroups (i.e., groups $G_x$ whose actions leave the input $x$ invariant), but it differs by preserving equivariance over sets of outputs (i.e., orbits of solutions), whereas relaxed equivariance modifies the equivariance condition itself, by allowing a correction with an element from the input's stabilizer subgroup.

-\paragraph{As a probability distribution:} When using a generative model, we consider the set of solutions $\{y\}$ as a singular probability distribution $p(y|x)$, where the support of the distribution is the set of allowed solutions.
-The equivariance condition in Equation \eqref{eq:equiv} then translates to:
+\paragraph{As a probability distribution} When using a generative model, we consider the set of solutions $\{y\}$ as a singular probability distribution $p(y|x)$, where the support of the distribution is the set of allowed solutions.
+The equivariance condition in Eq.~\eqref{eq:equiv} then translates to:

-To ensure that the predictions by the model satisfy Equation \ref{eq:equiv_pdf}, we use (i) a model that is equivariant under $G$ to parametrize the probability distribution and (ii) a prior $p(y_0)$ that is invariant under $G$.
+To ensure that the predictions by the model satisfy Eq.~\eqref{eq:equiv_pdf}, we use (i) a model that is equivariant under $G$ to parametrize the probability distribution and (ii) a prior $p(y_0)$ that is invariant under $G$.
 This ensures that the generated probability distribution respects the symmetry of the problem \cite{minartz2023equivariant}.

+\paragraph{Flow matching} To model this probability distribution, we use flow matching \cite{lipman2022flow}, which learns a vector field $u(y_t, t, x)$ that transforms samples from an uninformed prior $p(y_0)$ into samples $y_1$ from the target distribution $p(y|x)$ over a continuous pseudo-time variable $t \in [0, 1]$.
+The vector field is learned by minimizing the expected squared error between the model prediction and the target vector field along linear interpolation paths between prior and target samples.